sitevision/envision/packages/envision-docs/src/pages/components/dropdown.md

 ### Split button dropdown

-Use `env-button-group` to split buttons and add `env-dropdown--toggle-split` to desired button.
+Use `env-button-group` to split buttons.

 ```html
 <div